 - A carer or family member tells us you need additional support and would like to add you to our PSR

-By Registering with us you will automatically added to the Electricity North West Priority Services Register, who is the distribution network operator for the majority of our region.
-Once you are registered you’ll be offered help from your water and electricity providers if there’s ever a problem.
-Want to know more about Electricity North West’s Priority Services Register?
-Click here to find out.
+By registering with us you will automatically added to the registers of your electricity distribution network operator.
+Once you are registered you’ll be offered help from your electricity providers if there’s ever a problem.
 We may also share your information to assist in the event of an incident for example with your local council.

 When we collect, use and share the information we need a lawful genuine interest and reason to do so.
 We use a lawful purpose of ‘substantial public interest’.
 This allows us to put the interests of our customers first, and we are allowed to accept registrations from third parties on your behalf or send to appropriate 3rd parties.